platformsh/platformsh-docs/docs/src/guides/general/default-branch.md

 The steps below assume:

 - You have already integrated an external repository GitHub, GitLab, or BitBucket.
-- You are trying to safely change the name of your default branch from `master` to `main` on both your external repository and on Platform.sh.
+- You are trying to safely change the name of your default branch from `master` to `main` on both your external repository and on a Platform.sh project.

 ### 1. Create the `main` branch